Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \subsection{Autoencoder training regime}

-\looseness=-1 This section analyzes how the way the \gls{bs} is learned through the \gls{ae} influences the search.
-In this regard the study focuses on two aspects: how important it is to learn the representation versus just using a random one and if retraining from scratch the \gls{ae} at each training episode has any influence on the search process.
+\looseness=-1 This section analyzes how the way \gls{bs} is learned through the \gls{ae} influences the search.
+In this regard, the study focuses on two aspects: how important it is to learn the representation versus just using a random one and if retraining from scratch the \gls{ae} at each training episode has any influence on the search process.
 In \gls{name} the \gls{ae} is continuously trained across different training episodes.
-This means that, similarly to what done by \cite{paolo2020unsupervised}, the training of the \gls{ae} is resumed at every training episode.
+This means that similarly to what is done by \cite{paolo2020unsupervised}, the training of the \gls{ae} is resumed at every training episode.
 This produces a \emph{curriculum effect} over the borders of the explored space due to the training on the last generation of the population and offsprings.
-The curriculum effect is also given by training the \gls{ae} over the archives, even if this contribution is small at the beginning of the search, when the archives contain only few elements.
+The curriculum effect is also given by training the \gls{ae} over the archives, even if this contribution is small at the beginning of the search when the archives contain only a few elements.

-\looseness=-1 To analyze these two aspects, \gls{name} is compared against 3 variants: \begin{itemize} \item \textbf{\gls{name}-NT}: in which the search is driven through an \gls{ae} whose weights are randomly sampled at the beginning of the search and not modified anymore; \item \textbf{\gls{name}-NT\_reset}: in which the search is driven through an \gls{ae} whose weights are randomly sampled every $TI$ exploration steps.
-This means that every time the vanilla version of \gls{name} would train the \gls{ae}, this version randomly samples new weights for the \gls{ae}; \item \textbf{\gls{name}\_reset}: in which the weights of the \gls{ae} are randomly resampled before each training episode.
-This effectively removes any memory from previous iterations from the \gls{ae}. \end{itemize} Thanks to the first two variants, it is possible to analyse if a random but constant representation is better than a continuously changing random representation to drive the search.
-The last variant allows to study the importance of the curriculum effect given by the continuous training of the \gls{ae}.
+\looseness=-1 To analyze these two aspects, \gls{name} is compared against 2 variants: \begin{itemize} \item \textbf{\gls{name}-NT}: in which the search is driven through an \gls{ae} whose weights are randomly sampled at the beginning of the search and not modified anymore; \item \textbf{\gls{name}\_reset}: in which the weights of the \gls{ae} are randomly resampled before each training episode.
+This means that the \gls{ae} is retrained from scratch at every training episode.
+This effectively removes any memory from previous iterations from the \gls{ae}. \end{itemize} Thanks to the first variant, it is possible to analyze if a random representation is enough to push for exploration and how important is the autonomous learning of \gls{bs}.
+The last variant allows studying the importance of the curriculum effect given by the continuous training of the \gls{ae} versus the one provided by the data collected in the archive.
 Note that the only change among all these versions of \gls{name} is the \gls{ae} training regime.
 The behavior descriptor is still generated as described in Sec. \ref{sec:stax_exploration}.
-The coverage results for the 3 tested environments are shown in Fig. \ref{fig:stax_reset_cvg}.
+The coverage results for the 3 tested environments are shown in Fig. \ref{fig:stax_reset_cvg}, while the rewards reached in each reward area are shown in Fig. \ref{fig:stax_reset_rew}.